gverploeg/Traffic_Accidents_Capstone/README.md

 * Perform a predictive model to determine future accidents

-* Continue training this model to improve its accuracy - an R-squared of 0.02 is not enough
+* Continue training this model to improve its performance and accuracy - an R-squared of 0.02 is not enough

 * Compare feature importance with other models such as random forest and XGBoost